 Hook your listeners with a strong opening.
 Be dramatic, unique, and surprising.
 Make them think, “Okay, I need to hear the rest of this.”

-Actionable advice is good, but you can create more drama and power by setting the scene with the problem, explaining why a poor conversion rate drags businesses down, and introducing the listener to a situation where you (or someone else) were affected by poor conversions.
+Explain why a poor conversion rate drags businesses down, and introduce the listener to a situation where you were affected by poor conversions.

 Act 2: Confrontation

 The second act is the part of the story that raises the stakes.
 It’s when the characters deal with ever-worsening challenges and obstacles.
 There’s usually a point where the main characters attempt to solve the problem, but fail and find themselves in a more dire position.